aoi-ue/gatsbyAsPortfolio/README.md

 > Install the dependencies: npm install

-# Current Checklist as of 01 Jun 2019
+## Current Checklist as of 01 Jun 2019
-- [] Create a Home Page with CSSinJS Modules with basic layout
+- [ ] Create a Home Page with CSSinJS Modules with basic layout
-- [] Write GraphQL to Wordpress and other CRM
+- [ ] Route GraphQL to Wordpress and other CRM

 # Support the community